Life can teach you many things, but you have to be willing to learn.

 • Integrity and trust matter: Make sure your name is a synonym for integrity and trust.

-~ from the upcoming book The Sales Assassin: Master Your Black Belt in Sales by Anthony Caliendo
+The Sales Assassin: Master Your Black Belt in Sales by Anthony Caliendo